SM&B band – Conflict of Egos – wins London Finals of Law Rocks

 John Major sues over allegations of an affair

 Pratt & Morgan.
-Landmarke decision on exessive delay in death penalty cases
+Landmark decision on excessive delay in death penalty cases

-In this landmark case, the Judicial Committee of the Privy Council acknowledged that excessive delay on death row amounts to inhuman or degrading treatment (click here).
+In this landmark case, the Judicial Committee of the Privy Council acknowledged that excessive delay on death row amounts to inhuman or degrading treatment.
 The effect of the case is that individuals who had spent more than five years on death row cannot be executed.
 This case resulted in hundreds of prisoners then on death row in the Caribbean having their death sentences commuted.